chelswhite84/WiFi-Locationing/steps/Regression.md

 > B1Predict<-predict(FITB1CUB, newdata=B1test, interval='confidence')
 > write.csv(B1Predict, file="B1Prediction.csv")
 ```
 The predicted values can now be used to fill in the missing SPACEID data on the test set.
 I did this step using Excel, and the data file can be found here (link to data file).
+The values returned for SPACEID will have decimal values, so these should be rounded to the nearest whole number.
+Additionally, any SPACEID that doesn't match up with a current known value can be run through the model again.
+This second run resulted in 5-7% of the incorrect data showing more accurate values, which seems significant.
+Perhaps examining these specific instances further could bring some insight into where errors may be occuring.

 The finalized Test file can be viewed [HERE](https://docs.google.com/spreadsheets/d/1MUvm-BBUuXAaVgt9Hqee0C7TNPApVKmKrsPDzQsPzvw/edit#gid=0) on Google Drive.